 Be sure to pay attention to the data in all documents were written in the same way: addresses, names and surnames, etc. We also recommend you to have the original documents with you when you visit the visa center - sometimes employees are asked to show some of them.

-The submission of applications and documents for a study visa in Austria is made in the CC of the consular department of the Austrian Embassy in Moscow from each applicant PERSONALLY.
+The submission of applications and documents for a study visa in Austria is made by each applicant PERSONALLY.

-On delivery of documents it is necessary to register in advance - this can be done on the embassy's website.
+To submit documents it is necessary to register in advance - this can be done on the embassy's website.
 Since 2016, recording is not required, the filing is in the queue mode.
-There is no guarantee that you will have time in the limited time of work of employees (documents are received on weekdays from 9:00 to 12:00 hours).
+There is no guarantee that you will have time in the limited time of work of employees.
 Therefore, we recommend to arrive in advance.
-Visitors of the center are accepted by parties according to the hour of recording: from 9 to 10, from 10 to 11, etc. Inside there is a special table with scissors and glue if necessary.

 Please note that the consular department does not work on Austrian national holidays (their list is on the official website of the consulate).
 MUST disconnect your mobile phone before entering the building!

-When you receive a passport, you are stamped that you have applied for a residence permit (or, for example, a study visa in Austria), and a personal receipt is issued to pay a consular fee - you can pay it only in cash on the same day at the Raiffeisenbank office the list of bank branches is indicated on the receipt).
-You should have a Russian passport with you: before you pay the receipt, write your name and current date in the special column (often the consulate employees do it).
+When you receive a passport, you are stamped that you have applied for a residence permit (or, for example, a study visa in Austria), and a personal receipt is issued to pay a consular fee.
+You should have a civil passport with you: before you pay the receipt, write your name and current date in the special column (often the consulate employees do it).
 It is better to have a receipt with you when you come for a visa D.

 Original source with the list of documents: http://www.migration.gv.at/fileadmin/downloads/ , page 8 - visa D, page 11 - residence permit.